The UK beef sector has identified meaningful objectives for reducing, replacing or refining antibiotic use.

 One of the biggest challenges is availability of data to indicate what current usage is; however, the sector is estimated to be a relatively low user, albeit with ‘hotspots’, such as in calf rearing and youngstock, and especially with respiratory disease.
 For this reason, adequate data collection is a major target.

-However, the sector is assuming data will start to come available within the next 12 months and has therefore set a target of a 10% reduction or reaching 10mg/PCU by 2020, whichever is lower.
+However, the sector has set a target of a 10% reduction or reaching 10mg/kg by 2020, whichever is lower.
 The sector will also aim to halve use of the highest priority Critically Important Antibiotics (HP-CIAs) by 2020.

 The sector has also identified that monitoring uptake of preventative measures, such as vaccinations for respiratory disease, could provide a useful indicator of potential antibiotic reduction.
-For more detail on the beef sector targets, please refer to the Targets Task Force Report.
+A new vaccination report from AHDB shows that vaccination levels in cattle are increasing.